Compose Integration

 store.rememberSaveableState(uiSaver)

-// child fieldState / selectorState bindings observe the rehydrated store
+// Child bindings observe the rehydrated store through the shared facade.

 }